Macrolepiota procera: Similar species

+Additionally, members of Chlorophyllum section Rhacodium lack the snakeskin pattern, such as the smaller C. rhacodes (shaggy parasol), which has an overlapping range.
+Macrolepiota mastoidea is a rare European edible mushroom, generally smaller than M. procera and well less obvious stipe markings.
+Agaricus species have brown spores and the gills of mature specimens are never white.

 Habitat and distribution

-It is a fairly common species on well-drained soils.
+Macrolepiota procera is a fairly common species on well-drained soils.
 It is found solitary or in groups and fairy rings in pastures and occasionally in woodland.
 It is widespread in temperate regions of Eurasia and possibly North America.
 Further research is needed to confirm whether specimens found in North America are the same species.